HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-02-Intelligent-Agent-Prolegomenon.md

 ## Pure Reactive Agents, Perception and Agent with State

 Some agents decide what to do without reference to their history — they base their decision making entirely on the present, with no reference at all to the past.
 We call such agents **purely reactive**.
-Mathematically, a purely reactive agent is a function from the environment state space ((instead of the run space.) to the action space:
+Mathematically, a purely reactive agent is a function from the environment state space (instead of the run space) to the action space:

 $$
     action(e) : E \to Ac
 $$

-A thermostat is a purely reactive agent: it simply responds to the current temperature and does not maintain any internal state.
+A thermostat is a purely reactive agent: it simply responds to the current temperature and does not maintain any internal state:
 $$
     action(e) = \begin{cases}
         \text{increase the temperature} & \text{if the temperature is too low}\\